ishpaul777/To-Do-List/README.md

 # To Do App

 > To-Do List project is the application for a to-do list, users can add and remove tasks from the to-do list.
 Mark tasks as completed.
 Users can delete all completed tasks at once.
-> UI is taken from [Frontend Mentor](https://www.frontendmentor.io/).
-[Frontend Mentor](https://www.frontendmentor.io/) challenges help you improve your coding skills by building realistic projects.
+> UI is taken from [Frontend Mentor](https://www.frontendmentor.io/) which helps you improve your coding skills by building realistic projects.

 ## Built With